Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/00-Intro-to-Persistence-Technologies/Readme.md

 ## Closing Exercise

-List two things you are hoping to learn in this course
+In a pice of paper, list two things you are hoping to get out of this course.

+Turn in your answer to the instructor.

 ## Wrap Up
 - Update the tracker with your Github profile link.